konflux-ci/e2e-tests/pkg/tests/has/Readme.md

 Steps to run 'has-suite':

-1) Follow the instructions from scripts [Readme](../../../scripts/Readme.md) to install AppStudio in e2e mode
+1) Follow the instructions from the [Readme](../../../scripts/Readme.md) scripts to install AppStudio in e2e mode
-6) Run the e2e suite: `./bin/e2e-appstudio --ginkgo.focus="has-suite"`
+2) Run the e2e suite: `./bin/e2e-appstudio --ginkgo.focus="has-suite"`

 ## Tests Containers